MicrosoftDocs/cpp-docs/docs/standard-library/span.md

 Defines the `span` container class template.

 A `span` is a view over a contiguous sequence of objects.
 It provides fast and bounds-safe access.
 Unlike vector or array, it doesn't "own" the elements it provides access to.

-See [span class](span-class.md) for more information about the `span` class .
+See [span class](span-class.md) for detailed information.
 Here's an example of how a span can be used:

 ```cpp
 #include <span>